||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 Rudolph grew up in Elkton KY.
 His father was an itinerant minister whose travels exposed his son to architecture in the American South.
-In 1940 Rudolph earned his Bachelors degree in Architecture at Auburn University (then known as Alabama Polytechnic Institute) in 1940.
-After working with E. B. Van Koeren in Birmingham and Ralph Twitchell in Sarasota, he went to the Harvard Graduate School of Design in 1941 to study with Bauhaus founder Walter Gropius.
-In 1942, he began Naval officer training at MIT and Princeton.
-After the Navy in 1946, he returned to Harvard to receive his Masters in 1947, still working for Twitchell remotely.
-Winning a Wheelwright Scholarship, he travelled through Europe from summer 1948 to summer 1949.
-After Europe, Ralph Twitchell offered a full partnership and he moved to Sarasota FL.
-They worked together until Rudolph went on his own in 1951.
+In 1940 Rudolph earned his Bachelors degree in Architecture at Auburn University (then known as Alabama Polytechnic Institute).
+After working briefly with E. B. Van Koeren in Birmingham and Ralph Twitchell in Sarasota, he entered the Harvard Graduate School of Design in 1941 to study under Bauhaus founder Walter Gropius.

 Rudolph moved to the Yale School of Architecture as Dean in 1958, shortly after designing the Yale Art and Architecture Building, a structure considered his masterpiece, below.
 He stayed at Yale for six years until moving to New York in 1966.
 He inspired a generation of architects.
-The public, however, did not warm to his larger brutalist designs, finding the heavy use of concrete and steel quite ugly.
+The public, however, did not warm to his large brutalist designs, finding the intense use of concrete and steel to be ugly and oppressive.

 In 1997, Rudolph passed away in New York City.
 According to his obituary in The New York Times, “With the exception of Louis I. Kahn, no American architect of his generation enjoyed higher esteem in the 1960’s.
 But after 1970, his reputation plummeted.
 Many of his buildings are being torn down, or are in danger of being torn down.
 Mr. Rudolph leaves behind a perplexing legacy that will take many years to untangle."

-At the time of his death he was working on plans for a new town of 250,000 people in Indonesia and a private residence, chapel, and office complex in Singapore.
+At the time of his death he was working on plans for a new town of 250,000 people in Indonesia and several projects in Singapore.

-In the Triangle, he designed the 1972 Burroughs Wellcome Headquarters shown below along with several additions in 1976, 1978, and 1982.
+In North Carolina, he designed the 1972 Burroughs Wellcome Headquarters shown below along with additions in 1976, 1978, and 1982.
 The entire site was sold to United Therapeutics in 2012.

-1941 - The Ralph Twitchell Residence, 101 Big Pass, Siesta Key, Sarasota FL.
+1941 - The Ralph Twitchell Residence, 101 Big Pass Lane, Siesta Key, Sarasota FL.
 Designed with Ralph Twitchell.
 Featured in Architectural Forum, September 1947.
 As of 1969, the owners were Garrison and Marjorie Creighton.
-Sold in 2005 to Joseph King.
-Damaged by fire, the house was dismantled and put into storage in 2007; the land was unbuilt as of 2009.
+Sold in 2005 to architect Joseph King.
+Damaged by fire, the house was dismantled and put into storage in 2007; the land was unbuilt as of 2013, bottom photo.
 Top photo by Sarasota County History Center.
 Next photo by Joseph Steinmetz.
 Remaining photos by Chris Mottalini.

 1946 - The Alexander S. (Al) and Leona B. Harkavy Residence, 4018 Roberts Point, Siesta Key, Sarasota FL.
-Featured in the 1947 Architectural Forum.
+Featured in Architectural Forum, September 1947.
 Designed with Ralph Twitchell.
-Photos by Joseph Steinmetz from Architectural Forum.
+B/W photos by Joseph Steinmetz from Architectural Forum.
 Harkavy died in 1956; his executor was Martin R. Harkavy.
 There was at least one addition.
 Sold in 1986 to John C. Greer.
 Was a rental for years.
 For sale in 2015 as a teardown.

-1946 - The Weekend House, his graduate school project at Harvard.
+1946 - aka the Weekend House, Rudolph's graduate school project at Harvard.
 Unbuilt.
 The basic design was later used for Roberta Finney, below, also unbuilt.

 1947 - The Burt J. Denman Residence, 4822 Ocean Boulevard, Siesta Key, Sarasota FL.
-Commissioned 1946.
 Designed with Ralph Twitchell.
 Commissioned 1946.
 Appeared in Progressive Architecture August 1950.
 Photos courtesy Library of Congress.
 Destroyed and replaced with these condos, bottom photo.

 1947 - The Shute Residence, Sarasota FL.
 Designed with Ralph Twitchell.
 Unbuilt.